MASQ-Project/Node/README.md

 case, either remove the existing state and restart SubstratumNode, or specify a different `--data-directory` directory.

 * `--config-file <FILENAME OR PATH>`
-Rather than specifying the same parameter values over and over when you start the Node in Service mode, you can put parameters that rarely or never change in a TOML file as strings or numeric values.
+Rather than specifying the same parameter values over and over when you start SubstratumNode in Service mode, you can put parameters that rarely or never change in a TOML file as strings or numeric values.
 The entries in the config file should have exactly the same names they would have on the command line, without the `--` prefix.
 For example, instead of specifying